Start Printed Page 63889

 End List of Subjects

-For the reasons set forth in the preamble, 7 CFR part 27 is proposed to be amended as follows:
+For the reasons set forth in the preamble, 7 CFR part 27 is amended as follows:

 Start Amendment Part